pichik/pfolio/README.md

 Special endpoint for testing requests and file extensions.

 ## Setup
+1. Install
+`go install github.com/pichik/webwatcher@latest`

+2. Set permissions for ports
+`sudo setcap CAP_NET_BIND_SERVICE+ep ~/go/bin/webwatcher`

-Setup .wwconfig and add it to your home directory.
+3. Setup `.wwconfig` and add it to your home directory.
-Make sure that `assets` and `templates` are in the directory specified in config.
+4. Make sure that `assets` and `templates` are in the directory specified in config.

 Login to your website with /login?token=[token]